Tips for Bridesmaids on Gown Shopping with the Bride

-You may not get along with the other bridesmaids or some member of the bride's family, but this is definitely the time to repress those feelings and be a team player.
+You may not get along with the other bridesmaids or some members of the bride's family.
+But this is definitely the time to repress those feelings and be a team player.
 Any conflict that arises between you and another member of the shopping group will only end up hurting the bride in the end.

 The bride is the person wearing the dress, and she will have the final say in what she chooses.
 However, negative comments from people she loves are going to spoil her joy even if she finds her dream dress.

 If you don't like a dress the bride is wearing, it's typically because it's not your preferred style or fabric.
 But sometimes you may not like a dress because it is truly inappropriate.
-If you genuinely believe that choosing a particular dress would be a terrible mistake that she is going to regret for the rest of her life, you should make her aware of that.
+If you genuinely believe that choosing a particular dress would be a terrible mistake that she'll regret, you should make her aware of that.